Lyra Valkyria: NXT UK and NXT (2020–2024)

 After NXT UK closed in late 2022, she moved to NXT under the new ring name Lyra Valkyria, defeating Amari Miller in her debut match on 13 December episode of NXT.
-At the NXT Stand & Deliver pay-per-view on 1 April 2023, Valkyria competed in a ladder match for the NXT Women's Championship, but failed to win the title.
+At the NXT Stand & Deliver pay-per-view on 1 April 2023, Valkyria competed in a ladder match for the NXT Women's Championship, which was won by Indi Hartwell.
 She took part in an eight-woman single-elimination tournament for the vacated title, losing to Tiffany Stratton in the finals on 28 May at NXT Battleground.
-After defeating Indi Hartwell and Roxanne Perez in a triple threat match proposed by champion Becky Lynch, Valkyria bested Lynch at Night 1 of NXT: Halloween Havoc on 24 October to win the NXT Women's Championship.
+After defeating Hartwell and Roxanne Perez in a triple threat match proposed by champion Becky Lynch, Valkyria bested Lynch at Night 1 of NXT: Halloween Havoc on 24 October to win the NXT Women's Championship.
 She made her first successful title defense against Xia Li on 21 November episode.
 At NXT: New Year's Evil on 2 January 2024, she retained the title against Blair Davenport.
 After the match, Tatum Paxley, who had been obsessed with Valkyria since December, stopped Lola Vice from cashing in her Breakout Tournament contract.
 At NXT Vengeance Day on 4 February, Valkyria retained the title against Perez and Vice, who cashed in while the match was in progress to make it a triple threat.
 On 5 March at NXT: Roadblock, Valkyria and Paxley failed to win the WWE Women's Tag Team Championship from The Kabuki Warriors (Asuka and Kairi Sane) after Valkyria inadvertently kicked Paxley.
 After the match, Perez attacked Valkyria and injured her arm.
 At NXT Stand & Deliver on 6 April, Valkyria lost the NXT Women's Championship to Perez by submission, ending her reign at 165 days.
-Paxley turned on Valkyria the following week and eventually revealed that her obsession with Valkyria was only because she had the NXT Women's Championship.
+Paxley turned on Valkyria the following week and subsequently revealed that her obsession with Valkyria was only because she had the NXT Women's Championship.
 Valkyria wrestled her final NXT match at Week 1 of Spring Breakin on 23 April, where she failed to regain the title from Perez in a triple threat match also involving Paxley.